Owl-Domain/Common.Throw/src/guards/Throw.Guards/readme.md

-Using the provided packages is extremely simple, after referencing them from your project simply use the `OwlDomain.Common` namespace, which will provide you access to the static `Throw` class, which provides the static property `If`, on which you will have access to all of the guard extension methods for conditionally throwing exceptions.
+Using the provided packages is extremely simple, after referencing them from your project simply use the `OwlDomain.Common` namespace, which will provide you access to the static `Throw` class, which provides the static property `IfArgument`, on which you will have access to all of the guard extension methods for conditionally throwing exceptions.

 An example of this would be: